scholarships-and-grants

 KEY DATES

 • Students must allocate scholarship funds to units by the unit census date of each teaching period.
-See the Academic Calendar for census dates.
-Contact support@heti.edu.au for help with allocating the scholarship funds.
+See the Academic Calendar for census dates

 If you are a continuing student with HETI Higher Education, you will need to apply for a scholarship via the Scholarship Tab within myHETIconnect, following the process outlined below.

 If you are commencing study with HETI Higher Education, you will need to apply and be accepted for study with HETI through our online admission form via myHETIconnect.
-Select the Professional Development course PROD01, ensuring that supporting document required as part of the admission process (details of your workplace and role) are supplied.
+Select Professional Development course PROD01, ensuring that supporting documents required as part of the admission process are supplied.
 Then:

 1. Detail your role within NSW Health.